henry416/JEEProjects/jsfcrud/README.md

 Prerequisites
 =============

-1) Any web containers support JSF 2.2 like glassfish 4 and above
+1) Any web containers support JSF 2.2 like glassfish 4 and above;
 2) maven 3

 Instructions